davidben/tls-trust-expressions/README.md

 # TLS Trust Anchor Negotiation

 This repository contains a pair of draft mechanisms for negotiating certificate trust anchors in TLS.
-See this informal [explainer](explainer.md) document for a high-level overview.

 ## TLS Trust Anchor Identifiers